Perspective | A public display of dignified grief

 Brown was shot and killed by officers last week when they confronted him in his car with a search warrant and an arrest warrant on felony drug charges.
 The family believes that the circumstances of Brown’s death are suspicious and that the truth lies in the police body-camera video.
 They’ve made public pleas demanding to see it, expressed their outrage over how little of it they have so far been allowed to see and seethed over revelations from an independent autopsy that showed Brown was ultimately killed by a single bullet to the back of his head.

-This public unspooling of grief is one of the rituals for families like the Browns — people of color whose relatives have died due to police violence.
+This public unspooling of grief is one of the rituals for families like the Browns — people of color whose relatives have died as a result of police violence.
 These regular folks never look comfortable in that bright spotlight.
 They rarely look as though they are fully prepared for what they will face — for the avalanche of questions, the suspicions, the expectations that their relative be perfect because simply being human isn’t enough.

 On Monday, they stood shoulder to shoulder in a protective huddle behind a single lectern that was dwarfed by the sheer number of people who had come to bear witness.
 In these early days, they often speak haltingly and in sentences that are spare.
 Their grief is deep and rough.
-It pulls you in like a rip tide.
+It pulls you in like a riptide.

 “It’s like we against all odds in this world,” said Khalil Ferebee, Brown’s son.
 “He got executed.
 It ain’t right.
 It ain’t right at all.”